FPtje/GLuaFixer/README.md

 After performing these steps, you can run `glualint` from the terminal or let your text editor use it as your linter. **Failing to specifically perform the third step will make `glualint` very unlikely to work**.

 # Configuring glualint
 `glualint` Allows some configuration.
-This is done through a file called `glualint.json`. `glualint` looks for this file in three places (in order of priority)
+This is done through a file called `glualint.json` or `.glualint.json`. `glualint` looks for this file in three places (in order of priority)

 - The file you give to the `--config` parameter (when using the terminal)
-- Any folder above the file you're working in
+- Any folder above the file you're working in (e.g. the root of your project)
-- Your home folder, which is `C:\users\yourusername\.glualint.json` on Windows or `/users/yourusername/.glualint.json` on Unix.
+- Your home folder, which is `C:\users\yourusername\.glualint.json` on Windows or `/home/yourusername/.glualint.json` on Unix.

-Note: Calling the file anything other than `glualint.json` will make `glualint` not read it.
-Note: The exception there is the home folder, in which the file is to be called `.glualint.json`, with a `.` at the start.
+Note: The file **must** either be called `glualint.json` or `.glualint.json`.

 Example `glualint.json` with the default options:
 ```json